MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 <a name="parsing-markdown-one-to-one"></a>

-## Markdown One-To-One Parsing Mode (Markdown as a Single Document)
+## Markdown One-To-One Parsing Mode (Markdown to a Single Document)

 In **Markdown One-To-One Parsing Mode**, the entire markdown document is indexed as a single search document, preserving the hierarchy and structure of the original content.
 This mode is most useful when the files to be indexed share a common structure, so that you can leverage this common structure in the index to make the relevant fields searchable.